Local guide · Kinshasa

 The other person should be able to see the plan, not just feel an abstract intention.

-How to suggest a real date in Kinshasa without blurring the signal.
+How to suggest a real date in Kinshasa in a simple, direct way.

 1